 We expect that the business environment in which we operate will become increasingly competitive.
 Currently, certain of our products are the only approved therapies for certain indications they treat.
-For example, SOLIRIS and ULTOMIRIS are the only approved treatments for PNH and aHUS in the U.S. and Europe (and the only approved treatments for PNH in Japan).
+For example, SOLIRIS and ULTOMIRIS are the only approved treatments for PNH and aHUS in the U.S., Europe and Japan.
 In the future, we expect that SOLIRIS and ULTOMIRIS may compete with new drugs and biosimilars currently in development.
 Several companies are developing other therapies to treat PNH, aHUS, gMG and NMOSD, and other pharmaceutical companies have publicly stated that they are developing and intend to commercialize a SOLIRIS biosimilar.
-For example, the FDA recently approved a CD19-directed cytolytic antibody indicated for the treatment of NMOSD in adult patients who are anti-aquaporin-4 antibody positive and the regulatory authorities in Japan, Switzerland and Canada also recently approved a therapy that targets the interleukin-6 receptor for patients diagnosed with NMOSD.
-The introduction of this and other competitive products may negatively impact our business, including our revenue and profitability.
+For example, the FDA and certain other foreign regulatory authorities recently approved a CD19-directed cytolytic antibody and an IL-6R antibody therapy indicated for the treatment of NMOSD in adult patients who are anti-aquaporin-4 antibody positive.
+The introduction of these and other competitive products may negatively impact our business, including our revenue and profitability.
 In addition, following the introduction of a SOLIRIS biosimilar in 2019 in Russia for the treatment of PNH and aHUS, we experienced a decrease in revenue from sales of SOLIRIS and expect that Russia will account for a minor portion, if any, of future SOLIRIS revenue as a result of this competitive product.
 We also believe that the manufacturer of a SOLIRIS biosimilar has commenced the process to obtain regulatory approval to market and sell a SOLIRIS biosimilar in Brazil and Turkey and, if approved, this biosimilar may compete with Soliris in Brazil and Turkey and, like Russia, have an adverse impact on SOLIRIS revenues in Brazil and Turkey.
 STRENSIQ, KANUMA and ANDEXXA may also experience competition in the future.
 We are also aware of companies that have initiated or are planning to initiate studies for diseases and conditions that we are also targeting with our product pipeline.
 Our revenues could be negatively affected if patients or potential patients enroll in our clinical trials or clinical trials of other companies with respect to diseases and conditions that we also target with approved therapies.